My #1 social media recipe in 2020...

 APPLE SOUR CREAM POUND CAKE WITH CIDER GLAZE

-Ingredients: 1 stick butter at room temperature, 1 cup sugar, 2 eggs at room temperature, 1/2 tsp. vanilla extract, 1 cup flour, scant 1/2 cup buckwheat flour, 1 tsp. baking powder, 1 small apple-peeled and grated, 1/4 tsp. salt, 1/2 tsp. ground cinnamon, 1/4 tsp. ground cloves, 1/4 tsp. ground nutmeg, zest of 1/2 lemon, 1/2 cup sour cream, 2 tbsp. milk.
-For the glaze: 1 cup powdered sugar, 3 tbsp. apple cider, 1/4 tsp. ground cinnamon, 1/8 tsp. ground cloves, pinch of nutmeg.
+Ingredients: 1 stick butter at room temperature, 1 cup sugar, two eggs at room temperature, 1/2 tsp. vanilla extract, 1 cup flour, scant 1/2 cup buckwheat flour, 1 tsp. baking powder, one small apple-peeled and grated, 1/4 tsp. salt, 1/2 tsp. ground cinnamon, 1/4 tsp. ground cloves, 1/4 tsp. ground nutmeg, zest of 1/2 lemon, 1/2 cup sour cream, 2 tbsp. milk.
+For the glaze: 1 cup powdered sugar, 3 tbsp. apple cider, 1/4 tsp. ground cinnamon, 1/8 tsp. ground cloves, a pinch of nutmeg.

 Makes one standard loaf.

 2. Beat the butter with the sugar until fluffy.
-Add the eggs and vanilla and lemon zest, mix until smooth.
+Add the eggs and, vanilla, and lemon zest, mix until smooth.

 5. Fold the grated apple into the batter.
 Pour into loaf pan and bake for 1 hour, or until cake is pulling away from the sides and a tester comes out clean.
 Cool.

-6. For the glaze: mix powdered sugar, cider and spices together until smooth.
+6. For the glaze: mix powdered sugar, cider, and spices together until smooth.
 Pour over the cooled loaf.